 - Your spouse and any children who also have limited leave can be included on the application form and will be granted the same leave

-You still need to meet the other requirements outlined in para 276O including the requirement to have served for 4 years, to have made the application within 28 days of discharge and not to fall for refusal under another grounds (see below).
+You still need to meet the other requirements including the requirement to have served for 4 years, to have made the application within 28 days of discharge and not to fall for refusal under another grounds (see below).

 Q. If the soldier has already lived in the UK for 5 years, can he/she apply for Citizenship before they are discharged?
 Click here to show answer

-Answer: Yes and if you are single this is a good option because once you are discharged you would have to get ILR first before you could get Citizenship.
+Answer: Yes, this is a good option in most cases because once you are discharged you would have to get ILR first before you could get Citizenship, not having to apply for ILR would save a lot of money.
 Whilst you still have your ‘exempt’ stamp, you don’t need ILR first.
 However it is very important that you leave plenty of time to apply because if you have not been granted Citizenship 28 days after your date of discharge, you will be considered to be an overstayer.
 You should ensure that you apply at least 6 months prior to discharge.

 Q. What if we haven’t got anywhere to live?
 Click here to show answer